jyfliu/optimize-anything/README.md

 A library for optimizing anything.
 Implemented in c++ and eigen, interface built with python and sympy.

 ## Features:
-- Rational numbers and symbolic computation
+- Rational numbers and symbolic computation (of Euclidean constructible integers)
 - Two phase simplex algorithm (with Bland's rule)
+- branch and cut algorithm

 (todo)
 - Fourier-Motzkin Elimination